Evan-Guillet/Lab-Escape/README.md

 # How to play the game? ⬇
-1. Go to the `Build` folder
+1. Dowload the project with `git clone`
-2. Download `LabEscapSetup.exe`
-3. Launch the installer and follow the installation procedure
+2. Start with live server in VsCode the file `LAB-ESCAPE/Save/index.html`
-4. ... and now you can play!
+3. ... and now you can play!

 # Goal 🎯